hauspie/ssl-store/README.md

 The `ssl` script can read its configuration from the file `$HOME/.sslstorec`.
 This file only needed if you want to change the default behavior.
-The config file is a script that will be sourced when `ssl` starts.
+The configuration file is a script that will be sourced when `ssl` starts.
 Thus the syntax is standard shell (`bash` actually) syntax to set variables.
 The available variables and their default values are:

 * `ssl_store_folder`: the folder where the store is located.
 Defaults to `$HOME/.ssl-store`.
+However, if the environment variable `SSL_STORE_FOLDER` is defined, it supersedes this settings.
+This gives a more dynamic way to manage several stores.

 * `ca_validity_days`: the validity period, in days, of the generated CA certificates.
 Defaults to `3650`
 * `cert_validity_days`: the validity period, in days, of the generated certificates.
 Defaults to `365`

 Store structure
 ===============